 A Note on Readings

-There are three required books for this course:
+There are four required books for this course:

 - Robert C. Allen (2011), Global Economic History: A Very Short Introduction (Oxford University Press)

 - Peter Griffiths (2003), The Economist’s Tale (Zed Books)

 - Evan Osnos (2015), Age of Ambition: Chasing Fortune, Truth, and Faith in the New China (FSG)

 - Nina Munk (2014), The Idealist: Jeffery Sachs and the Quest to End Poverty (Anchor)

 Note that when I say there are “required” texts, I mean only that I have assigned you to read them (mostly) in their entirety, not that you must purchase them.
 You are encouraged to share copies, form anarcho-syndicalist book-trading collectives, make obscene and gratuitous use of the interlibray loan system, or do anything else necessary to ensure you have the texts to read and study from.
 Do note, however, that a recent Amazon search suggests that all four can be gotten for about $25, shipping included.
 I have chosen these texts in particular for their affordability, and there is no excuse for not having them in some form.

 In all cases, it is my expectation that you compete the assigned readings IN ADVANCE of the course meeting for which they are assigned.
 The readings sometimes listed under “further reading” are just that–they are not required, but are suggestions (particularly for graduate students) interested in exploring a topic of interest more deeply.

 One additional note: We are going to read A LOT in this class.
 Maybe more than you’ve ever read before in a university class.
 Certainly more than most other classes at OU.
 Why?
 And why should you do it?